Skip to main content

 // Prints "The frameRate property of tenEighty is now 30.0".

-Logic Explanation: tenEighty and alsoTenEighty refer to the same VideoMode instance.
-Therefore, modifying frameRate via alsoTenEighty also changes the value seen by tenEighty.
+Logic Explanation: tenEighty and alsoTenEighty point to the same VideoMode instance.
+Therefore, modifying frameRate via alsoTenEighty changes the value seen by tenEighty.

 #

-Concept Mapping: This corresponds exactly to C# class behavior.
+Concept Correspondence: This corresponds exactly to C# class behavior.

 Identity Operators